Genus zero Whitham hierarchy via Hurwitz--Frobenius manifolds: Abstract

 B.~Dubrovin introduced the structure of a Dubrovin--Frobenius manifold on a space of ramified coverings of a sphere by a genus $g$ Riemann surface with the prescribed ramification profile.
 This is now known as a genus $g$ Hurwitz--Frobenius manifold.
 We investigate the genus zero Hurwitz--Frobenius manifolds and their connection to the integrable hierarchies.
 In particular, we prove that the Frobenius potentials of the genus zero Hurwitz--Frobenius manifolds stabilize and therefore define an infinite system of commuting PDEs.

 We show that this system of PDEs is equivalent to the genus zero Whitham hierarchy of I.~Krichever.
 Our result shows that this system of PDEs has both Fay form, depending heavily on the flat structure fo the Hurwitz--Frobenius manifold and coordinatefree Lax form.
-We also show how to extend this system of PDEs to the multicomponent KP hierarchy via the $\hbar$--deformation of the differential operators.
+We also show how to extend this system of PDEs to the multicomponent KP hierarchy via the $\hbar$--deformation of the differential operators. \\ \\ Keywords: integrable systems, Dubrovin--Frobenius manifolds, Hurwitz spaces. \\ MSC codes: 14H70, 14N35.